Tom Barrett (Michigan politician)

+Barrett was the Republican nominee for the district in the 2022 election, which he lost to Democratic incumbent Elissa Slotkin.
+He ran for the same seat again in 2024, defeating Democratic nominee Curtis Hertel Jr.

 Early life and education

-Barrett was born in Southfield, Michigan.
+Barrett was born in Southfield, Michigan, on April 30, 1981.
 He graduated from Western Michigan University with a Bachelor of Arts degree in political science.

-U.S. Army
+U.S. Army and early career

 After graduating from high school, Barrett joined the Army, where he served for 21 years.
 He served abroad in South Korea, Guantanamo Bay, Kuwait, and Iraq, and is a veteran of both Operation Enduring Freedom and Operation Iraqi Freedom.
 He served in the Michigan Army National Guard, holding the rank of Chief Warrant Officer 2, until retiring in 2022.

-Political career
+Prior to running for public office, Barrett worked as an analyst for the Michigan Department of the Treasury.

+Michigan Legislature

 Michigan House of Representatives (2014–2019)

-Barrett was first elected to the Michigan House of Representatives in 2014, narrowly beating Democratic incumbent Theresa Abed.
+Barrett was elected to the Michigan House of Representatives in 2014, narrowly beating Democratic incumbent Theresa Abed.
 He won re-election in 2016, defeating Theresa Abed in a rematch.
 Barrett garnered 54% of the vote to Abed's 43% and Libertarian Marc Lord's 3%.

-Michigan Senate (2019–present)
+Michigan Senate (2019–2023)

-Barrett was elected to the Michigan Senate in 2018, and currently chairs the Transportation and Infrastructure Committee.
+Barrett was elected to the Michigan Senate in 2018, and in 2022 chaired the Transportation and Infrastructure Committee.

-Barrett was a vocal critic of Michigan Governor Gretchen Whitmer's handing of the COVID-19 pandemic, and sponsored Senate Bill 858 to regulate the governor's state of emergency powers, which the governor vetoed in May 2020.
+Barrett was a vocal critic of Michigan Governor Gretchen Whitmer's handling of the COVID-19 pandemic, and sponsored Senate Bill 858 to regulate the governor's state of emergency powers, which the governor vetoed in May 2020.

-In January 2021, Barrett was one of eleven state senators to sign a letter to Congress requesting an "objective and transparent investigation into credible allegations of misconduct" into the 2020 presidential election.
-There are no "credible allegations of misconduct" in the 2020 election.
-Barrett has also claimed that the legitimacy of the 2020 election is "unknowable".
+Barrett was one of eleven state senators to sign a letter to Congress requesting, in January 2021, an "objective and transparent investigation into credible allegations of misconduct" in the 2020 presidential election.
+In September 2022, Barrett said that the legitimacy of the 2020 election is "unknowable".